PolarisedBear/SC2002-Project-AY24-25-S2-FCS4-Grp3/README.md

-# HDB BTO Application Management System
+# HDB BTO Application Management System (FCS4 GRP 3)

 This repository contains the full implementation of a CLI-based Java system designed for the **SC2002 Object-Oriented Design & Programming** module at **Nanyang Technological University (NTU)**.